amugoodbad229/CartPoleRL/README.md

 > [!NOTE]
 > PyTorch falls back to CPU automatically if CUDA is not available.
+>
-> The project will work on CPU, no problem if you do not have GPU
+> The project will work on CPU, no problem if you do not have a GPU

 ---